 She asked the gods of the four directions and the twenty-eight lords of the goblins, but none would grant a child.
 But Indra, king of the gods, agreed to help her.
 He found four gods in his heaven with great merit – they had previously been weavers on Earth and together gave one fifth of their earnings as alms – and he told them they must go be born on Earth to the king’s chief consort.
 Not wanting to be burdened with royalty, they requested being born into the chaplain’s family instead, and said that once they were old enough they would renounce the world and live as ascetics.

 The chaplain returned on the seventh day with some strong men bearing axes and demanded an answer from the deity.
 She cleft the tree trunk and came forth, telling him that he would soon have four sons who would become ascetics.
-The chaplain demanded at least some go to the king, but the deity said it was not possible.
+The chaplain demanded at least some of them go to the king, but the deity said it was not possible.
 So the chaplain accepted her gift and assumed he could somehow prevent them from renouncing the world.

 The four sons were born to the chaplain’s wife in quick succession, the Bodhisatta coming first.
 Hoping to hinder the four young brothers from eventually becoming ascetics, they were made to work with elephants, horses, cattle, and goats.
 The king had also banished all ascetics from the entire kingdom so there was nobody to inspire them.

 When the Bodhisatta was sixteen years old, the king and his chaplain wanted to make him the king so he would not run off and become an ascetic.
 To test if he was ready they dressed as ascetics – dirty, hair in a big top knot, and robes made of tree bark – and went for alms at his home.
 To their disappointment, the Bodhisatta was thrilled to finally meet real holy men and he offered them water and food.